 From week one, our Year 7 students begin their compulsory learning areas of Mathematics, English, Science and Social Sciences and also try a range of other subjects to give them a taste of different learning areas which they will select from when they reach Year 10.

-In the first week of school, we also host a House Day where our students enjoy an excursion off-site with members of their House and then return to school for an afternoon of fun including a tug-o-war contest among the houses.
+At the end of the first week of school, we also host a House Day where our students enjoy an excursion off-site with members of their House and then return to school for an afternoon of fun including a tug-o-war contest among the houses.
 Our House Day is a great way for our new students to get to know other students while experiencing our school spirit.

 Buddy mentoring programme